-- (1) The Senate approves: - 1) The change of the name of the study programme: - 2) The adding, amending or closing a major field of study (specialisation possibility); - 3) The change of division of the content of a study programme, including change of the name of the awarded degree; - 4) The change of the objectives and learning outcomes of a study programme; - 5) The study programmes that are changed as a result of a consolidation of study programmes.

-- (2) For implementing the changes given in Subsection 1 of the present Section, the academic unit submits an application to the Academic Affairs Office where the compliance of the application with national legal acts and the present Statute is verified.
-The Vice-Rector of the study field appointed by the Rector submits the study programme for amendment to the Senate. - (3) The application for changing a study programme includes the changed study programme (extract from the Study Information System) and justification for the change, which includes: - 1) A justification of the need to change the study programme; - 2) A comparative analysis of other similar study programmes in Estonia and abroad (in changing the division of content of study programmes, the analysis is focused on the division of other similar study programmes in the ISCED classification); - 3) An overview of how the proposals and recommendations made during the external assessment are taken into consideration; - 4) Description of the qualifications and workload, including the level of research and professional competence related to the field of study, of the members of the teaching staff conducting the study programme (the responsible member of the teaching staff in the course description); - 5) The opinion of the student council of the academic unit about changing the name of the study programme; - 6) The decision of the council(s) of the academic unit(s) for changing the study programme. - (4) Based on the Senate's decision, the Academic Affairs Office sends an application to the ministry for changing the study programme in the EHIS. - (5) When changing the language of instruction, nominal duration, volume, objectives and learning outcomes of the study programme, a new study programme shall be opened. - (6) The council of the academic unit shall approve changes in cases where a study programme is changed by replacing, deleting or adding single courses - (7) The academic unit enters the new version of the study programme into the Study Information System no later than the end of the month of April of the year preceding the study year. - (8) Amendments made to a valid version of a study programme are approved in the council of the academic unit, ensuring that the students are aware of the change.
+- (1) The Senate approves: - 1) The change of the name of the study programme: - 2) The adding, amending or closing a major field of study (specialisation possibility); - 3) The change of division of the content of a study programme, including change of the name of the awarded degree; - 4) The change of the objectives and learning outcomes of a study programme; - 5) The study programmes that are changed as a result of a consolidation of study programmes; - 6) The change of the study form [Entry into force 30.01.2023]. - (2) For implementing the changes given in Subsection 1 of the present Section, the academic unit submits an application to the Academic Affairs Office where the compliance of the application with national legal acts and the present Statute is verified.
+The member of the Rectorate managing academic affairs, appointed by the Rector, submits the study programme for amendment to the Senate.
+[Amended 30.01.2023] - (3) The application for changing a study programme includes the changed study programme (extract from the Study Information System) and justification for the change, which includes: - 1) A justification of the need to change the study programme; [Amended 30.01.2023] - 2) A comparative analysis of other similar study programmes in Estonia and abroad (in changing the division of content of study programmes, the analysis is focused on the division of other similar study programmes in the ISCED classification); - 3) [Repealed 30.01.2023]; - 4) Description of the qualifications and workload, including the level of research and professional competence related to the field of study, of the members of the teaching staff conducting the study programme (the responsible member of the teaching staff in the course description); - 5) The opinion of the student council of the academic unit about changing the name of the study programme; - 6) The decision of the council(s) of the academic unit(s) for changing the study programme; - 7) Description of the learning outcomes of the study programme and comparison of which courses and study methods contribute to the creation of prerequisites for achieving the learning outcomes described in the Standard of Higher Education (table of self-analysis in Intranet); - 8) Other materials which provide proof of the need for and justification of changes [Entry into force 30.01.2023]. - (4) Based on the Senate's decision, the Academic Affairs Office sends an application to the ministry for changing the study programme in the EHIS. - (5) When changing the language of instruction, nominal duration, volume, objectives and learning outcomes of the study programme, a new study programme shall be opened. - (6) The council of the academic unit shall approve changes in cases where a study programme is changed by replacing, deleting or adding single courses - (7) The academic unit enters the new version of the study programme into the Study Information System no later than the end of the month of April of the year preceding the study year. - (8) Amendments made to a valid version of a study programme are approved in the council of the academic unit, ensuring that the students are aware of the change.
 The Academic Affairs Office implements the amendments in the version of the study programme on the motion of the unit. - (9) In implementing the amendments provided in Clause 6 and 7 of the present Subsection, the head of studies of the academic unit guarantees compliance of the study programme with the national and university legal acts.